matrix-org/matrix-spec-proposals/proposals/3270-symmetric-megolm-backup.md

 # MSC3270: Symmetric megolm backup
-The current megolm backup use asymmetric encryption.
+The current megolm backup uses asymmetric encryption.
 This was chosen so that clients without the private key can still add their own megolm sessions to the backup.
 This, however, allows a homeserver admin to inject their own malicious megolm session into someone’s backup and then send an encrypted message as a user